indygreg/python-zstandard/README.rst

 support compression without the framing headers.
 But the author doesn't believe it a high priority at this time.

+The CFFI bindings are half-baked and need to be finished.

 Requirements
 ============